 When writing my novel The Actress, I needed a name for a Japanese-American criminal defense attorney, and the name Gary Kwan burst upon me.
 I loved the name and used it in the book.
 Only thing was, as soon as the thousands of copies of hardcovers were printed and shipped to stores, I heard from a reader who pointed out the simple fact that Kwan is a Chinese surname.
 I cursed loudly and decided: a) that I would ALWAYS check name origins, and b) that Gary Kwan had a Chinese grandfather who adopted a Japanese orphan who became Gary’s father.
 Or something like that.

 Naming characters just right is a challenge, but give it some time and thought, and you’ll start to find the fun in it.
+[Like this quote?
+Click here to Tweet and share it!]
 Study the names great authors have come up with, let your mind loose to play, do your research, and above all, trust your ear.

-And if worst comes to worst, here’s hoping you’re like Oates and lucky enough to just bump into your character in a dream—where you can ask him yourself.
+And if worse comes to worst, here’s hoping you’re like Oates and lucky enough to just bump into your character in a dream—where you can ask him yourself.